mlindgren/blog-archive/source/_posts/2013-06-09-the-subaru-saga.markdown

 preferences.
 The Evo has a notoriously lacklustre interior (not that the STI is _a lot_ better, to be fair); I don't like the way the MazdaSpeed3 looks, and the Golf comes with the reputation of higher maintenance costs for German cars.

+I also really like the Subaru community.
+[/r/subaru](http://www.reddit.com/r/subaru) is the largest manufacturer-specific subreddit, and in addition to forums like [NASIOC](http://forums.nasioc.com/), it comprises a vibrant community of enthusiastic Subaru owners.
+Of course other brands have significant followings as well&mdash;particularly VW&mdash;but my impression of the Subaru community is that it's less elitist and, in contrast to the others, puts as much emphasis on what one can _do_ with the cars as on the cars themselves.
+To "go Subaruing" is a popular term for going out into the mud or the snow or the sand or the bush and getting the car wet and dirty, and having a ton of fun in the process.

 The STI, then, was the clear winner in my eyes.
 Truth be told, a WRX probably would have been more than sufficient for my needs, but I generally prefer to put